Beat the Heat at these Cool Orlando Attractions

 A man, woman, and boy in winter attire kneel in a snowbank surrounded by penguins.

-SeaWorld Orlando is bringing the arctic to the heart of Central Florida with their all-new Penguins on Ice Experience.
+SeaWorld Orlando is bringing the arctic to the heart of Central Florida with their all-new Penguin on Ice Experience.

 Learn about the five different species of penguins that call the exhibit home, guided by an aviculturist who will share insights, facts, and a look into their behind-the-scenes care.